-- 1.1 This pay policy statement details a number of position statements relating to pay, in particular regarding pay relationships between different staff groupings, and applies to all Dorset & Wiltshire Fire and Rescue Authority (the Authority) employees. - 1.2 This pay policy statement covers the period 1 April 2019 to 31 March 2020.
+- 1.1 This pay policy statement details a number of position statements relating to pay, in particular regarding pay relationships between different staff groupings, and applies to all Dorset & Wiltshire Fire and Rescue Authority (the Authority) employees. - 1.2 This pay policy statement covers the period 1 April 2020 to 31 March 2021.

-2. Context of Dorset & Wiltshire Fire and Rescue Authority
+2. Context of the Dorset & Wiltshire Fire and Rescue Authority

-- 2.1 The Dorset & Wiltshire Fire and Rescue Authority is required to deliver statutory services under the Civil Contingencies Act 2004, Crime and Disorder Act 1998, and the Regulatory Reform (Fire Safety) Order 2005 and under the Fire Services Act 2004 it is required to provide the following: - 2.1.1 Trained personnel, services and equipment necessary to meet all normal requirements of a fire and rescue service. - 2.1.2 Arrangements to deal with calls for help and for summoning personnel and to provide crews with safety information. - 2.1.3 Provision to promote fire safety in its area. - 2.1.4 Provision to extinguish fire, protect life and property and limit damage in the event of fires in its area. - 2.1.5 Provision to rescue people in the event of road traffic collisions in its area. - 2.1.6 Arrangements to respond to emergencies where one or more individuals die, are injured or become ill or there is the likelihood of harm to the environment (including the life and health of animals and plants). - 2.2 The Chief Fire Officer is appointed by the Dorset & Wiltshire Fire and Rescue Authority and is responsible and accountable for the operational and strategic leadership, command and general administration of the Dorset & Wiltshire Fire and Rescue Service.
+- 2.1 The Authority is required to deliver statutory services under the Civil Contingencies Act 2004, Crime and Disorder Act 1998, and the Regulatory Reform (Fire Safety) Order 2005 and under the Fire Services Act 2004 it is required to provide the following: - 2.1.1 Trained personnel, services and equipment necessary to meet all normal requirements of a fire and rescue service. - 2.1.2 Arrangements to deal with calls for help and for summoning personnel and to provide crews with safety information. - 2.1.3 Provision to promote fire safety in its area. - 2.1.4 Provision to extinguish fire, protect life and property and limit damage in the event of fires in its area. - 2.1.5 Provision to rescue people in the event of road traffic collisions in its area. - 2.1.6 Arrangements to respond to emergencies where one or more individuals die, are injured or become ill or there is the likelihood of harm to the environment (including the life and health of animals and plants). - 2.2 The Chief Fire Officer is appointed by the Authority and is responsible and accountable for the operational and strategic leadership, command and general administration of the Service.

-- Item: Pay Policy Statement 2019-20 - 2.3 The Dorset & Wiltshire Fire and Rescue Authority recognises that the fire sector remains in a period of financial constraint, with budgets decreasing, and that there is a need to spend resources available in the best possible way to have the maximum impact on delivering the Authority's aims.
-Pay is a significant element of the budget and it is important that pay is maintained at levels that are affordable and sustainable and which deliver value for money for local taxpayers. - 2.4 The Dorset & Wiltshire Fire and Rescue Authority also recognises that there is a legitimate public interest in, and a degree of scrutiny of, the pay and rewards within the fire service, and in particular, the rewards of senior officers. - 2.5 The statutory function of the Clerk & Monitoring Officer to the Dorset & Wiltshire Fire and Rescue Authority is provided by Dorset County Council and is part of wider support functions provided for the Authority by Dorset County Council under a Service Level Agreement.
-The cost of the provision for these services for the financial year 2018-19 is £21,560.
-This is not an additional payment to the officer concerned, but rather for the services provided by Dorset County Council.
+- 2.3 The Authority recognises that the fire sector remains in a period of financial constraint, with budgets decreasing, and that there is a need to spend resources available in the best possible way to have the maximum impact on delivering the Authority's aims.
+Pay is a significant element of the budget and it is important that pay is maintained at levels that are affordable and sustainable and which deliver value for money for local taxpayers. - 2.4 The Authority also recognises that there is a legitimate public interest in, and a degree of scrutiny of, the pay and rewards within the fire service, and in particular, the rewards of senior officers. - 2.5 The statutory function of the Clerk & Monitoring Officer to the Authority is provided by Dorset Council under a Service Level Agreement.